DallanQ/brass_birmingham_1/Manual.md

 - The blue shades denote your network; as your network is a location that includes any of your industry tiles and any locations adjacent to one of your links.
 As you have a link from Birmingham to Redditch, Redditch is part of your network, even though you don't own an industry tile there.

-- The yellow shades denote valid link placement as they are all rails adjacent to your network. • If you performed the Network action to build rail Link , it would be possible to build a second rail Link cost, and consume the necessary coal and beer).
+- The yellow shades denote valid link placement as they are all rails adjacent to your network.

+- If you performed the Network action to build rail Link, it would be possible to build a second rail Link in the same Network action (as long as you could pay the required cost, and consume the necessary coal and beer).
 Note: You can expand over the board quickly by networking (placing links) and avoiding placing industry tiles.

-1

-2

-3

-=

-=
+### Introductory Game

+Since Brass is such a deep game, some players may prefer to play a shorter introductory game for their first experience.
+The introductory game plays exactly like the full game, except you only play the Canal Era and there are additional scoring rules to make players' scores more closely reflect their success in the Canal Era.

+To play the introductory game, first, play the entire Canal Era as normal, including the end of Canal Era scoring.

+Players then score additional points as follows:

+1. Money
+Score 1 VP for every £4 in your player area (up to a maximum of 15 VPs).

+2. Income level
+Score VPs equal to your income level.
+If your income level is negative, you lose VPs.

+3. Industry tiles
+Score the points a second time for all your level 2 or greater Industry tiles.